Your Safety is our #1 Priority!

 Although most of the cleaning in the Martin Marietta Center for the Performing Arts happens behind the scenes, our dedication to health and safety is always center stage.

-- The City is requiring City employees to be fully vaccinated from COVID-19 by September 17 or be subject to weekly COVID-19 testing.
+• The City of Raleigh required City employees to be fully vaccinated from COVID-19 by September 17, 2021 or be subject to weekly COVID-19 testing.

 The HVAC system in the Martin Marietta Center for the Performing Arts meets the CDC recommended guidelines for filtration of the COVID virus.
 In addition, fresh air from outside is constantly being introduced into the system and all of the air in the room is continually filtered.